frecsh/catch-me-if-you-can/README.md

 The last sub-goal is an application of natural language generation to malware, which hypothetically can increase the search coverage for new DGAs and extract code structure intent for DGAs.

 Since 2015, various research groups have applied NLP to DGA detection.
 Highnam et al[1] created Bilbo the fibagginfi model, a hybrid neural network capable of analyzing domains by leveraging  a long-term short-term memory (LTSM) and convolutional neural network for DGA Detection.
 The group analyzed common substrings within the domain name to ensure the robustness of the model when given a word-based domain.
 Word-based domain names are lexicographically similar to popular websites.
 Examples may include instegram.com, myface.com, or georgialech.edu.
 Koh et al [2] focused on context-sensitive word embeddings and leveraged ELMo to assist DGA classification.
-Their model architecture took less than 10 epochs to converge on consumer-grade technology, which increased my confidence in building a model to perform the same task with limited compute resources.
+Their model architecture took less than 10 epochs to converge on consumer-grade technology, which increased my confidence in building a model to perform the same task with limited computing resources.

 Plan

 Thankfully, many researchers, such as Highnam et al.[1] and Koh et al.[2], have produced works explaining the application of NLP within this problem area.
 On top of previous research performed, malware analysis is a vast, old field.
 A Myriad of datasets exists on Kaggle, such as:
 - Microsoft Malware Classification Challenge[3] - Dataset including more than 20k examples of dissambley and bytecode
-- UMUDGA - Domain Generation, https://www.kaggle.com/slashtea/domain-generation-algorithm - Dataset including 30 million manually labled DGA domains
+- UMUDGA - Domain Generation, https://www.kaggle.com/slashtea/domain-generation-algorithm - Dataset including 30 million manually labeled DGA domains
-- Domain Generation Algorithm, https://www.kaggle.com/saurabhshahane/domain-generation - Dataset including websites collected from Alexa wesbtie ranking blacklist of previous DGA domains nd formaizling findings into a report
+- Domain Generation Algorithm, https://www.kaggle.com/saurabhshahane/domain-generation - Dataset including websites collected from Alexa website ranking blacklist of previous DGA domains nd formalizing findings into a report
 \end{itemize}